Macedo890/Social-Tree/README.md

 ## Installation

-Clone the repository using `git clone https://github.com/Macedo890/Social-Tree.git` Navigate to the project directory: `cd social-tree`
+Clone the repository using `git clone https://github.com/Macedo890/Social-Tree.git` Navigate to the project directory: `cd social_tree`

 <a name="usage"></a>